torvalds/linux/Documentation/crypto/userspace-if.rst

 In order to set a message digest key, the calling application must use the setsockopt() option of ALG_SET_KEY or ALG_SET_KEY_BY_KEY_SERIAL.
-If the key is not set the HMAC operation is performed without the initial HMAC state change caused by the key.
+If the key is analt set the HMAC operation is performed without the initial HMAC state change caused by the key.

 Symmetric Cipher API